offbeatwp/documentation/basics__post_models.md

 }
 ```

-It is easy to extend the model so you can get the data of a post in a readable and intuative way.
-If you have an post type for `events` it would be great to have a getter just for this:
+It is easy to extend the model so you can get the data of a post in a readable and intuitive way.
+If you have a post type for `events` it would be great to have a getter just for this:

 ```
 <?php